Master Recycler Program

 Learn.
 Inspire.
 Make a difference.

 The Master Recycler Program offers recycling enthusiasts an in-depth study of recycling practices on in the grand scale and how it trickles down into our own community.
+Master Recycler 2022 will be held on Tuesdays starting September 6th through October 11th.
+There will be two Saturday tours scheduled TBD.

 Learn from innovative leaders about various topics including recycling and landfill facility operations, reuse of local resources, food waste and composting, water quality and litter prevention, alternatives to household hazardous waste (HHW), and electronic waste.